It is estimated that latitudes of France about 45 ° potentially usable energy from the sun is a year 1500kwh / m².

 - the current efficiency of photovoltaic cells remains fairly low (about 10% for the general public) and therefore delivers only low power,

 - electricity production is done only on the day when the greatest demand is the night

 - storage of electricity is something very difficult with current technologies (econological very high cost of batteries)

-- Lifespan: 20 25 to years after the silicon "crystallizes" and renders unusable the cell,
+- lifetime: 20 to 25 years, after the silicon "crystalizes" and renders the cell unusable,

 - Pollution manufacturing: some studies claim that the energy used to manufacture the cells never made profitable during 20 years of production,